nixworks/public/news/2011/10/25/README.md

 ##### Hurricane Rina
 ### [Hurricane Rina strengthens to Category 2 strength as it advances towards Cancun and other resorts on the Mexican Riviera. ](/news/2011/10/25/hurricane-rina-strengthens-to-category-2-strength-as-it-advances-towards-cancun-and-other-resorts-on-the-mexican-riviera.md)
-_Context: Category 2, Cancun, Hurricane Rina, Mexican Riviera_
+_Context: Category 2, Hurricane Rina, Mexican Riviera, Cancun_

 ##### 2011 United States listeriosis outbreak
 ### [The death toll from the 2011 United States listeriosis outbreak rises to 28, with 133 people in 26 states reportedly suffering from the disease. ](/news/2011/10/25/the-death-toll-from-the-2011-united-states-listeriosis-outbreak-rises-to-28-with-133-people-in-26-states-reportedly-suffering-from-the-dise.md)